KevinZhuangC/project-1/README.md

 Kevin:

 	Which is the destination with the most rides?

 	Uber Fares depend on different times(day/night/day of week), duration(long/short)?

 	Any relation between public transportation line and uber pickup and dropoff location?

 Zinny:

 	Price surge?
 In relation to time of the day, rush hour or weather

 	Do people avoid rides on sunny days?
 Do people avoid rides on sunny days?

 Ricardo:

 	Correlation between temperature and number of rides?

 	Distribution of the rides by weekdays?

 Lina:

 	 What hours of the day are the peak requests?

 	 Which kind of city area has the most uber request?

- What are the earnings of Uber drivers based on factors such as time of day, location, or type of vehicle used?
+	 What are the earnings of Uber drivers based on factors such as time of day, location?

 ## Data Description: